greenm01/vb4x/docs/ec4x_specs.md

 ## XYZ\.3 Terraforming

 Terraforming improve a planet's livable conditions, and thus the population limit.
-There are seven tech levels that correspond directly with the planet classes: E0 -> E1 -> D0 -> D1 -> H0 -> H1 -> H2.
+There are seven tech levels that correspond directly with the planet classes:

+P0 -> P1 -> P2 -> P3 -> P4 -> P5 -> P6

-A planet may not skip a class, and each step costs the upper PU bound in SATs for the desired planet class.
-Example: Upgrading a D1 planet to a H0 planet requires level five terraforming and 1k SATs.
+A planet may not skip a class, and each step costs the upper PU bound for the upgraded planet class in SATs.
+Example: Upgrading a P3 planet to a P4 planet requires level four terraforming and 1k SATs.

 ETACs set the initial livable conditions for a Level I colony.
 Further terraforming is completed by colonists on the surface and do not require additional ETACs.